qbicsoftware/omero-lib/README.rst

     mvn clean install -U

-Note that this will install the package locally as the version specified in the pom.xml.
+Note that this will install the package locally as the version specified in the ``pom.xml``.
 See the following extract:

 .. code-block:: xml